It’s hard to find anyone who doesn’t like Amsterdam, especially a gay man.

 Historic gay scene: Visit the legendary Café ‘t Mandje after your meal.
 This was the very first gay & lesbian bar in Netherlands, and the atmosphere is always animated.

-Pick your favourite bar: Finally, spend your evening strutting between the various gay bars of the Rembrandt Square.
+Pick your favorite bar: Finally, spend your evening strutting between the various gay bars of the Rembrandt Square.
 If you’re young, the house music blaring out of Exit Apres Chique will tick all your boxes.
 For the more mature gent, Amstel Fifty Four or Queers Amsterdam are still lively but attract an older crowd.

 All aboard: Amsterdam is famous for its many canals and it’s certainly the easiest way to view the city.
 (Unless you fancy hopping on a bike instead.)
 A canal tour is therefore the perfect morning activity.
 Hop on and off from near the Hard Rock Café and spend an hour or so viewing this stunning city from the water.